nickzswammer/CALC-16-Bit-Signed-Calculator/README.md

 # The Computational Arithmetic Logic CALC (CALC)

 This is a 15-bit signed calculator implemented in SystemVerilog during the Spring 2025 semester for Intro to SoCET 2.
+It features our very own adder modules, up to 16 bit signed addition and multiplication.
 Our project includes synthesizable source code, testbenches for simulation, and has been hardened through OpenLane 2 to be taped out.

 ## Features
 1. 15-bit signed integer capability
-2. Supports addition, subtraction, and multiplication
+2. Supports addition, subtraction, and multiplication, all hand written from scratch
 3. Keypad-capable input
 4. 15 bit LED binary output